ffpxtp/HOL-DeployingCloudServices-VS2012/Source/Ex4-SecuringAppWithSSL/End/Readme.txt

-Before deploying to Windows Azure, ensure you have updated **DiagnosticsConnectionString** and **DataConnectionString** values from the ServiceConfiguration.cscfg file with valid Storage Account values.
+Before deploying to Windows Azure, ensure you have updated **DiagnosticsConnectionString** and **DataConnectionString** values from the MyTodo cloud app ServiceConfiguration.cscfg file with valid Storage Account values.